viralpoetry/vpcrypt/README.md

     ./vpcrypt [ -e | --encrypt | -d | --decrypt] <file_name>

 I need peer review of this code!
-Browse through it, before blindly using.
+Browse through it before blindly using.
 Thank you.